jundalisay/sp/content/en/research/spinoza/politics/chapter-08b.md

 the like}, the form of the state will nevertheless be preserved, and it will still be possible to maintain the ratio between patricians and the populace.

-[15] Furthermore, ifit be enacted by law that no young men can be appointed, it will never come about that a few clans could keep in their hands the right to govern.
+<sup>15</sup> If it is enacted by law that no young men can be appointed, it will never come about that a few clans could keep in their hands the right to govern.

 So a law should be enacted that no one under the age of thirty can be placed on the roll of candidates 22

-[16] Thirdly, all patricians should be required by law to assemble at a particular location in the city at certain fixed times; and whoever fa ils to attend council, unless preven ted by illness or some public business, should pay a heavy fine.
+<sup>16</sup> Thirdly, all patricians should be required by law to assemble at a particular location in the city at certain fixed times; and whoever fa ils to attend council, unless preven ted by illness or some public business, should pay a heavy fine.

 Otherwise most patricians would neglect public affairs to attend to their private business.

-[17] The duty of this council should be to enact and to repeal laws and to a point their patrician colleagues and all ministers of state.
+<sup>17</sup> The duty of this council should be to enact and to repeal laws and to a point their patrician colleagues and all ministers of state.

 23 For one who holds the supreme right, which we have declared to belong to this council, cannot possibly grant to another the power24 to enact and repeal laws without thereby ceding his own right and transferring it to him to whom he has granted that power.

+For he
-For he who even for a single day has the power to enact and repeal laws can change the entire form of the state.
+who even for a single day has the power to enact and repeal laws can change the entire form of the state.
 But one can, while retaining one's supreme right, delegate to others the task of dealing with the daily business of the state in accordance with the established laws.
 Moreover, if ministers of state were to be appointed by any other authority than this council, then the members of this council ought